 The re-gendering of neuter nouns had wholesale effect.
 A fair few plural neuters became singular feminine nouns by means of their common ending -a.
 We see this in Latin mālum ‘apple’, the plural of which is māla; it was māla that became a feminine noun in its own right, giving Italian its word for ‘apple’, mela.
 However, the majority became masculine; as we can see in the example of ventus and dōnum, second-declension neuter nouns changed into masculine nouns, thanks to the vowel in their final syllables that they had in common.

 This vowel went on to become the defining feature of masculine singular nouns in Romance languages like Spanish; the Spanish words libro ‘book’, hermano ‘brother’, cielo ‘sky’ and negocio ‘deal’ all end in -o and are now all masculine, even though two come from Latin neuter nouns that once ended in -um.
-Neuter nouns of other shapes and declensions also joined this new and improved -o group of the Romance two-gender system.
-For example, Latin tempus ‘time’ and corpus ‘body’ of the third declension became Italian tempo and corpo, both masculine.
+Neuter nouns of other shapes and declensions also joined this new and improved o-group of the Romance two-gender system.
+For example, Latin tempus ‘time’ and corpus ‘body’ (neuter nouns of the third declension) gave way to the new system and became Italian tempo and corpo, both masculine.

 Dying… But Not Dead?

 So, end of story?
 Neuter nouns were shared out between the masculine and the feminine, and the neuter gender died out as a grammatical category?